Review and Termination of Approval of Foster Carers

 2. Consultation with Foster Carer before the Review

-The fostering social worker will also seek and take into account the views of any child placed with the foster carer since the last review via the child's social worker.
+The supervising social worker will also seek and take into account the views of any child placed with the foster carer since the last review via the child's social worker.

 3. Formal Review Meeting

-The review will be informed by a meeting held between the fostering worker and the foster carer at the foster home.
+The review will be informed by a meeting held between the supervising social worker and the foster carer generally at the foster home, however on occasion can be held at the Family Placement Office.
+This meeting will be chaired by an Advanced social work Practitioner with a lead on Reviews.
 At the review meeting, the agenda as set out in the Foster Carer Review Form will include an appraisal of the foster carer's training and development needs, an evaluation of the training received since the last review, the foster carer's views of the service and support provided as well as the appropriateness of placements made and the care provided by the foster carer.

-A Review Form will be completed and any recommendations discussed with the foster carer and recorded.
+A Review Form will be completed by the Advanced social work Practitioner who is chairing the review and any recommendations discussed with the foster carer and recorded.
 The foster carer should have the opportunity to put their views on the recommendations in writing to be presented to the Fostering Panel or the Agency Decision Maker (Fostering) when the Review Form is considered.

 4. Presentation to the Fostering Panel or Agency Decision Maker

 A report must be presented to the Fostering Panel on the foster carer's first review for a recommendation and thereafter may be presented to the fostering panel.
 This may include where significant changes to the foster carer's approval or the termination of the foster carer's approval are recommended or where any circumstances exist which in the opinion of the Agency Decision Maker require consideration by the Fostering Panel.
 This may include the situation where an updating Disclosure and Barring Service check reveals a new concern about the foster carer or a member of the household.